jules2689/trudeau/trudeau/2020-04-21/post_news.md

 **Rosemary**:
 Going back to the Chinese planes, the planes in china, because they were our planes in china.
-It does speak to, though, the lack of reliability on PPE.
-Coming, maybe particularly from china, but maybe from everywhere. and the fact that you're sending over government planes to get things and they're coming back empty and now, it's great if   it's still there, still in the warehouse.
+It does speak to, though, the lack of reliability on P.P.E..
+Coming, maybe particularly from china, but maybe from everywhere. and the fact that  sendingover government planes to get things and they're coming back empty and now, it's great   david, it's still there, still in the warehouse.
 But now we're waiting more days for it to get here and we don't have a lot of time in terms of getting that stuff to people.